-The curriculum and learning environment is offered at these four different levels depending upon:
+The curriculum and learning environment are offered at different levels depending upon:

-To enable pupils to make progress they are given access to the national curriculum whether this is in its entirety, as an adapted version or through a totally individualised timetable.
-Equality of access is at the fore of any curriculum opportunities that are offered to pupils and the school uses a range of strategies, technology and external support to achieve this.
+To enable pupils to make progress they are given access to the national curriculum – this will be adapted to meet the needs of the pupil and may be provided through a totally individualised timetable.
+Equality of access is at the heart of curriculum experiences for pupils and the school uses a range of strategies, technology and external support to achieve this.

-The core principles of curriculum access throughout the school are about developing:
+Curriculum access throughout the school is about developing:

-Includes speaking, listening, reading, writing, decision making and displaying preference, signing, using symbols, Picture Exchange Communication System (PECS), objects of reference.
+Includes speaking, listening, reading and writing, decision making and displaying preference, using symbols, Picture Exchange Communication System (PECS), objects of reference.